-57. Dance Program Tuition
+60. Dance Program Tuition

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following increase of \$5.00 to the Dance Program tuition commencing July 1, 2019:
+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following Dance Program tuition for the 2020 - 2021 school year representing no increase from the prior year:

-Dance classes: \$180 per class/per year

-Gymnastics classes \$200 per class/per year."
+Dance classes:\$180 per class/per yearGymnastics classes\$200 per class/per year."

-58. Driver Education Tuition
+61. Driver Education Tuition

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the Driver Education tuition of \$495 for the 2019-20 school year representing an increase of \$15.00 from the prior year."
+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the Driver Education tuition of \$495 for the 2020-2021 school year representing no increase from the prior year."